-Heritage is alive with many beautiful things to do in Kuching for education about the history, traditions and values that lie within Sarawak Malaysia.
+Heritage is alive with many beautiful things to do in Kuching for education about the history, traditions, and values within Sarawak Malaysia.

 Fort Margherita is one of my favourite places to visit in Kuching.
-To get there, you need a boat trip for one-ringgit from the waterfront, and you’ll get to the other side of the Sarawak River.
+To get there, you need a boat trip for one-ringgit from tWaterfrontont, and you’ll get to the other side of the Sarawak River.

-This iconic Kuching tourist attraction is an old fort constructed in 1879 by Charles Brooke, and it’s a landmark into Sarawak’s history, dating back to the Brooke family Dynasty.
+This iconic Kuching tourist attraction is an old fort constructed in 1879 by Charles Brooke, and it’s a landmark in Sarawak’s history, dating back to the Brooke family Dynasty.

 Tua Pek Kong Chinese Temple

-Tua Pek Kong Temple lies in the heart of Kuching and situated across from the Waterfront.
-It’s the oldest temple in the city and is an iconic part of the Kuching Heritage Trail.
+Tua Pek Kong Temple lies in the heart of Kuching and is situated across from tWaterfrontont.
+It’s the oldest temple in the City and is an iconic part of the Kuching Heritage Trail.

 Kuching Floating Mosque

 The Kuching Floating Mosque is best seen from the Golden Anniversary Bridge or on a fabulous river cruise.
-From those vantage points, you’ll get the best opportunity to take the best pictures of the unique Kuching Mosque.
+You’ll get the best opportunity to take the best pictures of the unique Kuching Mosque from those vantage points.

-The Floating Mosque is the newest attraction to the Waterfront, along with the bridge, and while it captures the heart of many tourists from the outside the walls every day, worshippers of the Islamic belief come to the mosque for prayer time.
+The Floating Mosque is the newest attraction to tWaterfrontont, along with the bridge.
+While it captures the heart of many tourists from outside the walls every day, worshippers of the Islamic belief come to the mosque for prayer time.

-Another popular waterfront attraction seen by people passing by every day is the Square Tower, it was once a prison & a fortress which was built back in 1879.
+Another popular waterfront attraction seen by people passing by every day is the Square Tower; it was once a prison & a fortress and built back in 1879.

 Kuching Old Courthouse

-The Old Courthouse is a beautiful landmark in the heart of the city, and upon establishment in the 19th Century, it was used as a courthouse.
+The Old Courthouse is a beautiful landmark in the heart of the City; upon establishment in the 19th Century, it was used as a courthouse.

 Nowadays, it’s an area for cafes, bars, a museum and the home of the Kuching Visitor Centre for all your tourist needs.

-It’s vibrant, it’s hip, and it sells a whole lot of clothes, textiles, hats, belts, wallets and other local souvenirs.
+It’s vibrant, hip, and sells a lot of clothes, textiles, hats, belts, wallets, and other local souvenirs.

-India Streets is a vibrant place to visit for local and affordable shopping and is located near the Merdeka Plaza, which leads to the Waterfront, where further Kuching sightseeing continues.
+India Streets is a vibrant place to visit for local and affordable shopping and is located near the Merdeka Plaza, which leads to tWaterfrontont, where further Kuching sightseeing continues.

 Enjoy the great outdoors in Parks and Gardens in and around Kuching